-Content that is focussed around the incorrect keywords or user intent can bring low-quality traffic to the website, traffic that won’t convert into sales or leads.
+Focussing content around the incorrect keywords can bring low-quality traffic to the website that won’t convert into sales or leads.

 So what can you do to resolve poorly targeted keywords?
 Carry out in-depth keyword research using a powerful research tool such as Google Keyword Planner.

-You should aim for low competition, long-tail keywords that can be added to your copy in a natural way.
+You should aim for long-tail keywords with low competition that you can add to your copy naturally.
 The key in this sentence is ‘low competition’.
 Low competition keywords will provide you with a better opportunity to rank well in search results as long as you promote your content correctly.

-Low competition keywords do provide traffic, but not as much as the high competition keywords.
-Ranking for a number keywords with little competition can help increase website trust.
+Low competition keywords do drive traffic to your website, but not as much as the high competition keywords.
+As a result of ranking for a number keywords with little competition, you can help to increase trust in your website.

 Remember: Make sure you write for the user rather than the search engine.
-Don’t stuff keywords into content, users will be put off by it and search engines will mark your content down for it.
+Don’t keyword stuff your content – users will be put off by it and search engines will mark your content down.